No products in the cart

 These results are due to the interaction of the amide, which is able to delocalize its sole pair of electrons into carbonyl oxygen.
 This primarily will affect a peptide bond structure.
 The N–C bond is shorter than the N–Cα bond, while the C=0 bond is longer than the carbonyl bond.
 There is no cis configuration in the peptide, but there is a trans configuration between the carbonyl oxygen and amide hydrogen in the peptide.
 A trans configuration is preferred over a cis configuration as a Cis configuration can cause a steric interaction.

 In the structure of a peptide bond, free rotation can occur.
 Free rotations are the process of a single bond coming between a carbonyl carbon and amide nitrogen.
 The nitrogen, however, has a free set of electrons, and thus resonance structure can be drawn where a double bond can connect the carbon and nitrogen.
 The oxygen, in this case, will have a negative charge while nitrogen has a positive charge, and thus, the rotation of the peptide bond will be inhibited from the resonance structure.
-It is vital to note that a weighted hybrid of the two structures is a real structure.

 - Alberts B, Johnson A, Lewis J, et al. Molecular Biology of the Cell.
 4th edition.
 New York: Garland Science; 2002.
 The Shape and Structure of Proteins.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK26830/